-Since its inception in 2002, the root2fruit program has benefited 53 small and mid-size organizations serving Evanston.
-It is exciting to announce the 15th year of our Evanston root2fruit initiative, funded by the Mammel Foundation which includes a combination of grants renewable for three years, one-time grants for root2fruit alumni organizations, and mentorship for grantees.
+Since its inception in 2002, the root2fruit program has benefited 48 small and mid-size organizations serving Evanston.
+ECF is delighted to continue its 16 year partnership with the Mammel Foundation, which funds the root2fruit initiative.
+The root2fruit program includes capacity building grants renewable for three years, a learning community, and mentorship for grantees.
+Graduate organizations of the root2fruit program are eligible for one year alumni grants.

 about more than money